Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Zadar

-Experience the Sea Organ, Sun Salutation, Roman Forum, and St. Donatus Church.
+Experience the Sea Organ, the Greeting to the Sun, the Roman Forum, and St. Donatus Church.

 Biograd na Moru

-A charming town and a gateway to the Kornati Islands.
+A friendly coastal town and a natural gateway to the Kornati Islands.

 Šibenik

-Home to the UNESCO-listed St. James Cathedral and Krka National Park's waterfalls.
+Home to the UNESCO-listed Cathedral of St. James and a short drive from Krka National Park.

 Hidden Gems